PharmGKB/pgkb-clinvar-submission/README.md

 This library should be updated when ClinVar updates their submission schema.
 The major/minor version numbers of this library will match ClinVar's submission schema's version.

 This code is maintained by [PharmGKB](https://www.pharmgkb.org) and is neither supported nor endorsed by NCBI or ClinVar.

+## A Note on Versioning

+This project will share the release version numbers of the XSD documents that it's meant to be used with.
+"Bugfix" releases will append a third-level version number.

+For example, a "1.5.2" version of this library will reflect the "1.5" version of the ClinVar XSD and would be a second "bugfix" release.